MoserMichael/myenv/VIMENV.md

 --	| MakeTags	    | based on extension of current open file: for extension cpp h hpp runs ctags for c++; for extension go it runs gotags for golang; Set tags to root dir of current git repo, else takes current directory as tag directory; then finds all relevant files under tag directory and writes tags file in tag directory.
 --	| UseTags	    | from current directory: if in git archive and the root directory contains a tag file then use it.
 Run on vim start up.
---	| Entry		    | Put in a header with date and time & switch to insert mode (handy to edit plan.txt)
+--	| Entry		    | Put in a header with date and time & switch to insert mode (handy to edit plan.txt) --	| Comment	    | Comment a block of selected text in the current buffer (if current buffer is in c/go/shell/python/perl) --	| Uncomment	    | Comment a block of selected text in the current buffer (if current buffer is in c/go/shell/python/perl)

 Note that some key combinations may not work because the emulator has swallowed some of them.
 For example tmux needs to have the following line in ~/.tmux.conf